Sam Mitchell (basketball): Coaching career

 Mitchell returned to the NBA almost immediately after his retirement as an assistant coach with the Milwaukee Bucks for two seasons until 2004.
-He then briefly became a part of the expansion Charlotte Bobcats as their top assistant coach, until moving on to the Toronto Raptors when he was named as the sixth head coach in Raptors history after incumbent Kevin O'Neill was fired.
+He then briefly became a part of the expansion Charlotte Bobcats as their top assistant coach.

+Mitchell moved on to the Toronto Raptors when he was named as the sixth head coach in Raptors history after incumbent Kevin O'Neill was fired.

 Mitchell was named the coach of the month in January 2007 for his effort bringing the Toronto Raptors back to .500 and leading the Atlantic Division.
 On March 30, 2007, Mitchell got his 100th win as NBA coach when the Raptors defeated the Washington Wizards at the Verizon Center.

 Mitchell, who witnessed his team struggle with rebuilding in his first years as coach, also led the Toronto Raptors to their first division title in franchise history as the team won the Atlantic Division in the NBA's Eastern Conference in the 2006–07 season.
 On April 24, 2007, he was named 2006–07 NBA Coach of the Year.
-On May 22, 2007 after leading the Raptors to their first playoffs appearance since 2002, and after much speculation, Mitchell was signed to a four-year contract with the Raptors.
+On May 22, 2007, after leading the Raptors to their first playoffs appearance since 2002, and after much speculation, Mitchell was signed to a four-year contract with the Raptors.

-On November 25, 2007 Mitchell surpassed Lenny Wilkens for the most wins in team history.
+On November 25, 2007, Mitchell surpassed Lenny Wilkens for the most wins in team history.
 Mitchell was the longest reigning head coach of the Toronto Raptors.

 On December 3, 2008, after leading the Raptors to a disappointing 8–9 start to the 2008–09 season, Mitchell was relieved of his duties as the team's head coach.
 Assistant coach Jay Triano took over the position of interim head coach of the Raptors, which later made him the first foreign-born player to coach a team in the NBA.
 The firing was ridiculed by the TNT Overtime crew because the Raptors were only one game under .500 at the time of the firing.
 Chris Webber predicted that they would not be "as good under another coach."
 In fact, the Raptors went 25–40 the rest of the season.